 Due Diligence Matters

-Private real estate firms can provide you, the high net worth investor, with access to institutional quality deals.
-This is an exciting new trend which has opened up new opportunities to millions of accredited individuals.
+Private real estate firms can provide you, the high-net-worth investor, with access to institutional quality deals.
+This is an exciting new trend, which has opened up new opportunities to millions of accredited investors.

 However, as a non-real estate professional, how can you properly navigate this specialized and opaque industry?
 There’s no easy answer, but fortunately, there are some guidelines you can follow to protect yourself.

 Because these are private deals, you cannot assume you’ll have the information you need to properly evaluate the risks and merits of a deal.
 As a firm committed to transparency, we believe that an educated investor is the best partner.

 Your money is at risk, so as with any investment, you need to do your own due diligence.
 We wrote this investor guide to help you in that process.